tcopeland/pippi/README.md

 There are various techniques that eliminate many of these false positives.
 For example, after flagging an issue, pippi watches subsequent method invocations and if those indicate the initial problem report was in error it'll remove the problem from the report.

-There are many nifty Ruby static analysis tools - flay, reek, flog, etc. This is not like those.
-It doesn't parse source code; it doesn't examine an abstract syntax tree or even sequences of MRI instructions.
-So it cannot find the types of issues that those tools can find.
-Instead, it's focused on runtime analysis; that is, method calls and method call sequences.

-Note that pippi is entirely dependent on the test suite to execute code in order to find problems.
+Pippi is entirely dependent on the test suite to execute code in order to find problems.
 If a project's test code coverage is small, pippi probably won't find much.

 Here's how pippi stacks up using the [Aaron Quint](https://twitter.com/aq) [Ruby Performance Character Profiles](https://www.youtube.com/watch?v=cOaVIeX6qGg&t=8m50s) system: